Pregnancy The Science of Nutrition

 How much beef liver supplement is safe during pregnancy?

-Follow the dosage instructions on the supplement and your provider’s recommendations to avoid overconsumption.
+Follow the supplement's dosage instructions and your provider’s recommendations to avoid overconsumption.

 What are the benefits of beef liver supplements during pregnancy?